- Updated May 20, 2026

 Step 6: Receive Payment Fast

-- Payments are typically issued within 24 hours of delivery
+- Payments are issued within 2 business days after inspection

-Open boxes significantly reduce or eliminate your payout because they fail to meet resale standards required by buyers.
+Open boxes significantly reduce or eliminate your payout because they fail to meet buyer quality standards required by buyers.

 Key Insight